William Saliba: Arsenal

-On 25 July 2019, Arsenal announced that Saliba had signed a "long-term" contract with the club.
+On 25 July 2019, Arsenal announced that Saliba had signed a long-term contract with the club.
 Media reported a contract duration of five years and that the transfer fee amounted to £27 million.
 Arsenal faced competition from rivals Tottenham Hotspur to complete the deal, with both clubs meeting Saint-Étienne's valuation of the player, however, Saliba chose to join Arsenal, with the club's interest in Saliba dating back to late 2018.

 After spending the 2019–20 season on loan at former club Saint-Étienne, Saliba was handed the number 4 shirt upon his return to Arsenal in 2020.
 His first appearance for Arsenal was in a pre-season friendly match against MK Dons on 25 August 2020.
-He was also an unused substitute in the 2020 FA Community Shield, which Arsenal clinched a 5–4 victory over Liverpool in the penalty shootout after the match was 1–1 after 90 minutes.
+He was also an unused substitute in the 2020 FA Community Shield, which Arsenal clinched by defeating Liverpool 5–4 in the penalty shootout after the match was level at 1–1 after 90 minutes.
 However, he was then left out of the club's competitive squads for the 2020–21 season, leaving him only able to play for Arsenal U23s, for whom he featured in EFL Trophy games away to Gillingham and AFC Wimbledon, receiving a red card in the latter fixture.
 Arsenal manager Mikel Arteta would later express "regret [over] the decision" before a January six-month loan move to France.